eflautt/ga-data-science/templates/template-lesson-readme.md

 >
 > _\* We normally see ~3 objectives for this length of lesson, but you should adapt based on the topic / context._

+> #### *Audience*

+> Keep in mind these personas as you create and iterate on this lesson:

+> Level up Lisa
+> Summary: She currently primarily uses Excel and SQL to do her data analysis.
+She’s very excited to learn about predictive analysis but she doesn’t have the coding skills to really pick up these skills on her own.

+> Manager Matt
+> Summary: He currently does basic data analysis in Excel and SQL.
+He doesn’t necessarily want to build the models to answer those question but he wants to understand how models can help him answer those questions.
+Ultimately, he wants to make better managerial decisions because he understand more about the work his team is doing.

+---

 # Title of the Lesson

 ### Objectives